Penny Arcade: The New Kid film script

-Announced on June 2, 2011, Paramount Pictures had acquired the rights to produce an animated film, via Paramount Animation to make this, of the one-off strip The New Kid which was published on October 29, 2010.
+Announced on June 2, 2011, Paramount Pictures and Paramount Animation had acquired the rights to produce an animated film adaptation of the one-off strip The New Kid, which was published on October 29, 2010.
 The strip was one of three mini-strips which featured a cinematic opening to a larger story left unexplored.
-The New Kid is about a boy who's moving to a new planet with his family because of his father's career.
+The New Kid is about a boy who is moving to a new planet with his family because of his father's career.
 The script was written by Gary Whitta and would have been produced by Mary Parent and Cale Boyter.

-At PAX Australia in 2016, during a Q&A session, Holkins revealed that changes at Paramount resulted in the movie rights being returned to Penny Arcade and the project canceled.
+At PAX Australia in 2016, during a Q&A session, Holkins revealed that changes at Paramount resulted in the film rights being returned to Penny Arcade and the project canceled.
 He did note, however, that Whitta's script was complete and the project could move forward with another production company in the future.

 The Trenches

 The Trenches was a 2011-2015 comic series by Krahulik and Holkins in collaboration with webcomic PvPs creator Scott Kurtz.
 The comic followed a man named Issac and his life as a game tester.
-The series was launched on August 9, 2011 and featured new strips every Tuesday and Thursday, usually accompanied by a "Tale from the Trenches", which was a short piece submitted by a reader detailing their own experiences in the game industry.
+The series was launched on August 9, 2011, and featured new strips every Tuesday and Thursday, usually accompanied by a "Tale from the Trenches", which was a short piece submitted by a reader detailing their own experiences in the game industry.

 In September 2012, Kurtz stopped illustrating the webcomic, due to lack of time, and was replaced by Mary Cagle, a former intern of his, and the creator of the webcomic Kiwi Blitz.
 Kurtz still continued to collaborate with Krahulik and Holkins in writing the comic.
 In late August 2013, illustration was taken over by Ty Halley (Secret Life of a Journal Writer) and Monica Ray (Phuzzy Comics), former contestants of the Penny Arcade series Strip Search.

 The Trenches was ultimately abandoned.
 The last comic was posted January 5, 2016, while the last Tales is from September 10, 2015.